petrockblog/EmulationStation/THEMES.md

 	- Where on the image `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the image exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
 * `rotation` - type: FLOAT.
 	- angle in degrees that the image should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
-* `rotationOrigin` - type: NORMALIZED_PAIR.
+* `rotationOrigin` - type: NORMALIZED_PAIR. - default: `0.5 0.5`.
 	- Point around which the image will be rotated.
-Defaults to `0.5 0.5`.
 * `path` - type: PATH.
 	- Path to the image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
 * `default` - type: PATH.